Sierras de Cazorla, Segura y Las Villas

 Park History

 UNESCO Biosphere Reserve designation in 1983 preceded formal protection as a Natural Park in 1986, recognizing the area's extraordinary biodiversity.
-The park was created under Andalusian environmental legislation and became the flagship of the region's protected area network.
-Natura 2000 designation followed.
-The park pioneered wildlife reintroduction programs in Andalusia, including the return of red deer and, more recently, the ambitious bearded vulture reintroduction project.
-Management has evolved from strict preservation toward integrated landscape management combining conservation with sustainable tourism, forestry, and olive production.
+[1] The park became the flagship of Andalusia's protected area network and has received Natura 2000 designation.
+The park pioneered wildlife reintroduction programs in Andalusia, including the return of red deer and, beginning in 1996 with first releases from 2006 onward, the ambitious bearded vulture (lammergeier) reintroduction project that has established approximately 10 territorial pairs.
+[2] Management has evolved from strict preservation toward integrated landscape management combining conservation with sustainable tourism, forestry, and olive production.
 The challenge of administering Spain's largest protected area across 23 municipalities drives ongoing governance innovation.

 Major Trails And Attractions